 IndyCar is one of the fastest motorsports on the planet and is also one of the most well-known.
 This is despite being relatively young in its current form.
 It provides a lot of excitement, but it can be difficult to get to grips with if you have never watched a race before or are new to the sport.

-The IndyCar essentials that any beginner should know involve:
+The 5 IndyCar essentials that any beginner should know are:

 - Some IndyCar history